-- ◆ The user-editable Display Name used to describe this connection. - ◆ Protocol and Port, the protocol and port used by the Gateway Administrator in connecting to the Gateway. - Choose protocols from UDP/IP, TCP/IP, SSL or IPX. - Select the standard port, or specify the port in the text area next to Port. - ◆ The Gateway Specifier, the network address or station name used to connect to the server. - ◆ The view-only Station Name, and Network Address for the Gateway. - ◆ Check Use encryption to encrypt data exchanges between the Gateway Administrator and the Gateway.
-If the Administrator or the Gateway requests encryption, the connection will be encrypted.
+- ◆ The user-editable Display Name used to describe this connection. - ◆ Protocol and Port, the protocol and port used by PC-Duo Gateway Administrator in connecting to the PC-Duo Gateway. - Choose protocols from UDP/IP, TCP/IP, SSL or IPX. - Select the standard port, or specify the port in the text area next to Port. - ◆ The Gateway Specifier, the network address or station name used to connect to the server. - The view-only Station Name, and Network Address for the PC-Duo Gateway. - ♦ Check Use encryption to encrypt data exchanges between PC-Duo Gateway Administrator and the PC-Duo Gateway.
+If the Administrator or the PC-Duo Gateway requests encryption, the connection will be encrypted.